Ayahs' Home

-The Ayahs' Home, London, provided accommodation for Indian ayahs and Chinese amahs (nannies) at the turn of the 20th century who were "ill-treated, dismissed from service or simply abandoned" with no return passage to their home country.
-The Home also operated like an employment exchange to help ayahs find placements with families returning to India.
+The Ayahs' Home in London provided accommodation for Indian ayahs and Chinese amahs (nannies) at the turn of the 20th century who were "ill-treated, dismissed from service or simply abandoned" with no return passage to their home country.
+The Home also operated like an employment exchange to help ayahs find placements with families returning to British India.
 It was the only institution of its type in Britain with a named building.

 Background

 Following the Indian Rebellion of 1857, the East India Company was abolished and its powers transferred to the British Crown under the Government of India Act 1858.
 This resulted in a large number of British families travelling between the two countries.
 Many of these families employed local servants as they were cheaper than British staff.
 Among them were ayahs, the most highly prized being the sophisticated "Madrassi ayahs".
 Some ayahs were experienced travellers and advertised their services in newspapers.
 Travelling ayahs were seen as "honest, clean, capable nurses and made good sailors".

 The British public were captivated by the picturesque ayahs shown in paintings and books.
 The ayah would accompany the British family back to England, either on the seasonal trips to escape the Indian summer or on retirement of the colonial official.
-These journeys were more frequent from the 1870s with the introduction of steam-powered ships and regular passenger services such as those provided by P&O. The journey was shortened by 4,500 miles after the Suez Canal opened in 1869, with the effect that up to 140 travelling ayahs visited England every year with their employing families, memsahibs (ladies of the family) and children.
+These journeys were more frequent from the 1870s with the introduction of steam-powered ships and regular passenger services such as those provided by P&O. The journey was shortened by 4,500 miles after the Suez Canal opened in 1869, with the effect that up to 140 travelling ayahs visited England every year with their employing families, memsahibs (a term for ladies of the family) and children.
 Some may have had a sense of adventure, but they were vulnerable to the whims of their erstwhile employers.
 Without official contracts or guarantees for return passages, some ayahs then had their employment terminated or were abandoned, forcing them to live in squalor or to beg.
 Others found alternative employment to pay for return journeys or stayed in Britain.